smonsalvemej2019/Object-Oriented-Programming-Notes/README.md

         Price = 0;
     }
 };

 //drinks is broad enough to be a parent
 //there can be different drink types: wines, beers, and coctails
 //let say we want to make a derived class from drinks just for beers
 //all the drived classes will use the name, price and the default constructor from drinks

-class Beer: public Drinks{//Beer is a derived class from Drinks
+class Beer: public Drinks{

+//Beer is a derived class from Drinks

 public:

-    string Brewery;//It wouldnt make sense to use brewery in the parent because only beers are made in breweries string Beerkind;//While kind can be broad too, Beerkind refers to IPA, Wheat Beer, Dark Lager, etc
+    string Brewery;//It wouldnt make sense to use brewery in the child because only beers are made in breweries

+    string Beerkind;//While kind can be broad too, Beerkind refers to IPA, Wheat Beer, Dark Lager, etc

     Beer();